-A Trickle Answerer SHOULD include an "a=group:BUNDLE" attribute [RFCYYY3] at session level in the application/trickle-ice-sdpfrag body if it supports and uses bundling.
+A Trickle Answerer SHOULD include a "group:BUNDLE" attribute [RFC8843] at session level in the "application/trickle-ice-sdpfrag" body if it supports and uses bundling.
 When doing so, the Answerer MUST include all identification-tags in the same order that is used or will be used in the Answer.